Areas of Interest

 - International trade agreements

-An economist/analyst with over twenty years experience in economic research, analysis and assessment, focusing upon international economics, regulatory and policy issues.
-Particular emphasis has been placed on the impact that changing competitive and regulatory environments can have on the practical aspects of exports, marketing and business development for industries, producers, countries and/or consumers.
-Recent work includes the impact asynchronous approvals of residue limits of pesticides have on global agri-food trade; the effect traceability systems have on the livestock industry in terms of export markets, consumer demands, competitiveness and export development; how government policy and international regulation of the health food industry affects consumers, developers and marketers of such products in different countries; the impact geographic indications have on exporters and consumers in international markets; the effects GMO regulations have on market access and exports and; various assessments of the economic implications and impacts of recent international trade agreements.
+An economist with over thirty years experience in economic research, analysis and assessment, focusing upon international economics, regulatory and policy issues, particularly in agriculture and agri-food.
+Emphasis has been placed on the impact that changing competitive and regulatory environments can have on the practical aspects of exports, marketing and business development for industries, producers, countries and/or consumers.
+Recent work includes the impact non-tariff barriers have on global trade; how asynchronous approvals of residue limits of pesticides impede agri-food trade; the effect traceability systems have on the livestock industry, consumer demands and competitiveness; how misaligned government policies and international regulations affect consumers, producers and marketers in different countries; geographic indications in international markets and various assessments of recent international trade negotiations and agreements.

 - Yeung, M.T., W.A.
 Kerr, B. Coomber and Bryant Christie (2016) Opportunities to Mitigate Trade Uncertainties Related to MRLs, prepared for the Canola Council of Canada.